Equal Employment Opportunity Program

 Forms of Proof

 As a Best Practice, proof of eligibility cards should be accompanied by a photo ID for comparison purposes.
-Acceptable forms of proof of age and disability are:
+Acceptable forms of proof are:

 - Valid Drivers License or other State or Government issued ID